Skip to main content

 Rehab is done.
 You list the property for rent at $1,550/month.
 After two weeks of showings, you sign a lease.
 Your tenant moves in at the start of month 4.

 This step matters more than people realize.
-Lenders want to see a signed lease and at least one or two rental payments before they'll consider a refinance.
-Some want 3–6 months of rental history.
-Check your lender's requirements early.
+Lenders typically want to see a signed lease and at least one or two rental payments before they'll consider a refinance, and some require a seasoning period of 6-12 months.
+It's worth checking lender requirements early.

 Step 4: Refinance